Aleksandar Glišić (footballer)

-Aleksandar Glišić (born 3 September 1992) is a Bosnian footballer, who currently plays for Ararat Yerevan in the Armenian Premier League.
+Aleksandar Glišić (born 3 September 1992) is a Bosnian professional footballer who plays as a forward.

 Club career

 Born in Bosnia and Herzegovina, Glisic started his senior career with FK Sloga Srbac.
 In 2016. he signed for FK Radnik Bijeljina in the Premier League of Bosnia and Herzegovina, where he made over sixty-seven appearances and scored eight goals.
 Thereafter, he played for Urartu and Alashkert.

 In August 2019, Glišić signed for Alashkert from Banants.

 In January 2022, Glišić signed for Dinamo Samarqand.

 On 14 June 2022, Ararat Yerevan announced the signing of Glišić.